rm5248/incubator-nuttx/boards/README.txt

   Starter Kit (DM320004) with the Multimedia Expansion Board (MEB, DM320005).
   See www.microchip.com for further information.

+boards/mips/pic32mx/pic32mx-explorer16
+  This directory contains the port of NuttX to the Microchip PIC32 Explorer16 development board (DM240001).
+This may also work for the newer Explorer16/32 development board (DM240001-2).
+  See www.microchip.com for further information.

 boards/mips/pic32mx/pic32mx7mmb
   This directory will (eventually) contain the port of NuttX to the Mikroelektronika PIC32MX7 Multimedia Board (MMB).
 See